 Printrex.
-The oil and gas market has been negatively impacted by the decline in worldwide oil prices attributable to the COVID-19 pandemic during 2020.
-During the first half of 2021, oil and gas prices have begun to rise again resulting in slowly improving sales to our oil and gas customers.
-However, due to the uncertainty of current and future market conditions, we believe sales of our Printrex oil and gas printers will continue to be negatively impacted until oil and gas prices recover.
+The oil and gas market was negatively impacted by the decline in worldwide oil prices attributable to the COVID-19 pandemic during 2020.
+During the first nine months of 2021, oil and gas prices have begun to rise again resulting in slowly improving sales to our oil and gas customers.
+However, due to the uncertainty of current and future market conditions, we believe sales of our Printrex oil and gas printers will continue to be negatively impacted.
+We plan to exit the Printrex market at the end of 2021 and expect to have no future sales in this market beyond 2021.